futrime/lip/docs/tutorials/create_a_lip_tooth.md

 This is the first part of a tutorial that introduces a few fundamental features of lip.
 If you're just getting started with lip, be sure to take a look at [Getting Started](../quickstart.md), which introduces the basic commands of lip.

-In this tutorial you'll create a tooth containing a plugin of LiteLoaderBDS.
+In this tutorial you'll create a tooth containing a plugin of LeviLamina.

 ## Prerequisites